-The best way to avoid problems and complications during the adoption process is to understand your rights and the rights of other parties involved in the adoption and to have a licensed adoption agency or adoption attorney make sure that all the details and all the paperwork are done correctly to protect your rights.
+One way to avoid complications during the adoption process is to understand your rights and the rights of other parties involved.
+Additionally, have a licensed adoption agency or adoption attorney make sure that all the details are done correctly to protect your rights.

 The Rights of an Adopting Family

 In general you have the right to select and work with an adoption agency or adoption attorney of your choice.
 But you have few other rights as relates to the child.

 It is difficult to relate exactly what your rights are because several variables come into play in order to determine your rights as the prospective adoptive family.
 For example, your rights can be affected by the type of adoption since whether you are engaging in an international child adoption or a domestic child adoption and whether the adoption is a foster care adoption, an intrastate child adoption or an interstate child adoption, or an adoption done with an adoption facilitator.